In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 This gives you access to the Stripe Dashboard, subscription plans (available in iOS only), payment and customer information, transfers, and other relevant information.

-You can also initiate any refunds and respond to all disputes, all of which are possible from your iOS or Android device.
+You can also initiate refunds and respond to all disputes, all possible from your iOS or Android device.
 However, the app is not optimized for iPads, but you can still run the iOS version on your iPad.

 The Stripe mobile apps also support summaries of daily activities on both platforms.
 When using an iOS device, you can also receive push notifications for the account activity.

-In addition to that, the Stripe’s mobile app is perfect for managing and monitoring transactions from your iOS or Android device.
-The disadvantage is that you cannot create charges from them, meaning that you will need to use the Stripe Terminal or third-party integration.
-Moreover, you will only be able to see live mode transactions in Stripe mobile apps.
+In addition, Stripe’s mobile app is perfect for managing and monitoring transactions from your iOS or Android device.
+The disadvantage is that you cannot create charges from them, meaning you must use the Stripe Terminal or third-party integration.
+Moreover, you can only see live mode transactions in Stripe mobile apps.

-Among all the digital payment processors, Stripe was the first digital payment processor to make a name for themselves.
+Among all digital payment processors, Stripe was the first to make a name for itself.

-In addition to that, the added ability to use either integration or app for an out-of-the-box solution or customize your implementation to work correctly for you, gives Stripe a big leg up over most of its competitors, making it the best solution for businesses, both small and large.
+In addition, the ability to use either integration or app for an out-of-the-box solution or customize your implementation to work correctly for you gives Stripe a big leg up over most of its competitors, making it the best solution for businesses of all sizes.

 Stripe business options